RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 the court may award up to $150,000.

-Proving damages can be such a burden that it makes litigation not worth the trouble.
+Proving damages can be such a burden that it often makes litigation not worth the trouble.
 How does the screenwriter prove how she was injured when a producer stole her work and made a movie that lost money?